How to Become A Scholar

 What items do I need to apply?

 • Transcript: Upload a copy of your high school transcript that includes your grades from 9th and 10th grade.
-Include a list of your currently enrolled 11th grade classes, as available.
+It should include a list of your currently enrolled 11th grade classes, as available.

 • Verification of U.S. Citizenship or Permanent Resident Status: Upload one of the required citizenship verification documents listed on the eligibility document here.

-• Financial Verification: Provide a copy of the 2023 income tax return from both biological parents or guardian(s).
+• Financial Verification: Provide a copy of the 2024 income tax return from both biological parents or guardian(s).
 Upload all pages of the tax return.
-If your biological parents or guardian(s) do not file taxes, submit a completed non-filer form (found in the application).
+If your biological parents or guardian(s) do not file taxes, submit non-filer documentation.
 This eligibility document provides more information.
 There may be additional financial verification including completing an Asset Worksheet to submit based on your individual circumstances.

 • Photo: Upload a full-faced photo.
 All photos should only include you and be properly focused.
 Please refer to the College Board’s photo guidelines as a helpful reference.

-• Optional: Letter of recommendation (Recommended if your GPA is below 3.0)
+• Optional: Letter of recommendation (Strongly Recommended if your GPA is below 3.0)

 Will I need to complete an interview?